Recrea-t/campinglamola/src/pages/gaials.en.md

   Tax on stays in tourist establishments not included: €0.66 Rate per day per person aged over 16, with a maximum of 7 days.

   Sheets and towels not included.
 Optional rental 6 € per person and stay.

+  **HIGH SEASON**

+  * From July 15 to August 27, minimum stay of 6 nights.

+  * Christmas and Easter , minimum stay of 4 nights .

+  * Long Weekends, minimum stay of 3 or 4 nights depending on holidays.

+  **LOW SEASON**

+  * From July 1 to July 14, minimum stay of 4 nights.

+  * June and September, minimum stay of 4 nights.
 conditions: >-

   **Payments**